Levi861/Scratch-Project/README.md

 Moves one lane left |Moves one lane right | Stops coin spin

->"This is my favorate game of all time" - David Murrrrry
+>"This is my favorite game of all time" - David Murrrrry

+Be sure to insert a link in <b> here </b>